 WATCH THE VIDEO BELOW:

-The water line needed to installed underneath a very busy roadway that also served as an on and off-ramp to major state freeway, Arizona Loop 101.
+The water line needed to be installed underneath a very busy roadway that also served as an on and off-ramp to major state freeway, Arizona Loop 101.
 The construction site was also directly adjacent to 2 very busy entertainment venues, the OdySea Aquarium, and Butterfly Wonderland.
 It was very important that the construction method did not involve open cutting or trenching the roadway, which would have added more time to the construction process, and caused major impacts to traffic and businesses in the area.

 SSC’s Executive Vice President, Arvid Veidmark III, consulted on the design with the general contractor and owner for over 1 year.
 Arvid recommended the Horizontal Directional Drilling trenchless construction method.
 This method allowed the entire construction project to be completed in less than 6 weeks, with very minimal road closures.